erikamart/learning-flask/README.md

 -------------------------------------------
 1. Development in a WSL environment is not as easy as one would think.
 There was a need to constantly address file permissions issues.
 It's important to remember that you can grant permissions within a Linux environment, but those permissions will still always be independent of Windows permissions.
 Not just that, but strangely even if a file or folder had been set with proper RWX permissions in Linux environment, every so often the permissions would get cleared out and need to be reset.
 I suppose this was the result of editing files in Sublime which was a Windows based program while simultaneously working with them through the Linux CLI.
 2. The Heroku CLI package does not work with WSL as of yet.
 There's workarounds, but it'll still be problematic and, in the end, not worth it.
 If I had known before hand, I'd use a full-fledged UNIX or LINUX system.
 Windows could do it all too, but command line commands could get a little too interesting for my taste.
 If you're a master of CLI and creating aliases and paths to other extensions; then have at it!
 3. Sometimes the long list of errors is caused by one simple lack of saving.
-I had an issue where though my site worked fine locally, it kept failing and crashing on Heroku.
+I had an issue where though my site worked fine locally, but it kept failing and crashing on Heroku.
 The issue was simply because the requirement.txt file Heroku was using was the very first copy made at the beginning of the project creation and not the final copy that listed ALL the necessary libraries that had been added through the end of the build.
 Saving & updating files is your friend.
 Don't forget your friend.
-4. Definitely start off using a database system hosted from a non-local server such as from Heroku or Postgres.
-Local testing is great, but when the time comes to deploy your left thinking, "I can't access my local database from this live Heroku site.
-Now I have to import or start all over again setting up a database hosted elsewhere since I'm not going to be using my computer as a constant database server."
-By the way, if you've read this far then I'll take the time to negate what I just said by pointing out that the below instructions are to set up the project locally. ;0)
+4. Definitely start off using a database system hosted from a non-local server such as from Heroku.
+Local testing is great, but when the time comes to deploy you're left thinking, "I can't access my local database from this live Heroku site.
+Now I have to export/import or start all over again setting up a database hosted elsewhere since I'm not going to be using my computer as a constant database server."
+By the way, I'll take the time to negate what I just said by pointing out that the below instructions are to set up the project locally. ;0)

 ### Installation
 -------------------------------------------